Team3256/FRC_Video_Streaming/RTSP.md

 In order to be able to execute this command while test-launch is running, add  & to the end of the test-launch command.
 To quit it, type ps, see what the process ID is, and then run kill (PROCESS ID).

+### Modifiying the test-launch.c file
+To use more than one camera, we need to modify the test-launch.c file.
+Download the test-launch.c file from this GitHub repo and replace the default test-launch.c file with the new file.
+Then recompile using the same steps from above.
+To run it, type

+    ./test-launch -p 5800

+What this modified test-launch.c file does is create two separate streams, both on port 5800.
+You can use the same command from the Adding RTSP section above, but you can replace the test with either front or top.
+For more info about how this modified file works, look at the Guide to H.264 Streaming on the main readme.md under the 'Some fries on the side' section.

+You can access the streams on your viewer computer by opening up two cmd windows and typing in:

+    gst-launch-1.0 rtspsrc location=rtsp://(YOUR PI's IP ADDRESS):5800/front latency=0 ! rtph264depay ! decodebin ! autovideosink

+and

+    gst-launch-1.0 rtspsrc location=rtsp://(YOUR PI's IP ADDRESS):5800/top latency=0 ! rtph264depay ! decodebin ! autovideosink